sporto/elm-tutorial/edit/level_players_update.md

 We could try to find this player in `model.players` using `List.filter` so we can build the effects to return.
 But using `List.filter` would involve adding conditional logic to deal with the potential case of not finding the player we want in the list.

-Rather than doing that it is much easier to just map over all the players and return a list of effects.
+Rather than doing that it is much easier to just map over all the players and return a list of effects:

 ```elm
           List.map fxForPlayer model.players